kristingreenslit/react-debug-exercise/README.md

 This app includes a lint tool, so many errors will display in the Terminal app (Mac) or Command Prompt (Windows).
 The JavaScript console in the developer tools menu of any modern browser should also provide assistance.

 Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work in a React application because React code isn't native to the browser.
 [React Dev Tools](https://github.com/facebook/react-devtools) might be more helpful.
-The component hierarchy is highly visible in React Dev Tools, which makes it easier to narrow in on the scope of a problem (and find where an element is nested in the actual code).
+The component hierarchy is highly visible in React Dev Tools, which makes it easier to narrow in on the scope of a problem (and find where an element's nested in the actual code).

 ### Installation